 Fifth, the revised second degree murder offense requires that, for felony murder, the accused must have caused the death of another while acting "in furtherance" of the predicate felony.
-The current statute does not specify that the accused cause the death of another "in furtherance" of the underlying felony, and the DCCA has held that "[t]here is no requirement in the law . . . that the government prove the killing was done in furtherance of the felony in order to convict the actual killer of felony murder."
-However, while there is no "in furtherance" requirement under current law, the DCCA has held that "[m]ere temporal and locational coincidence" between the underlying felony and the death are not enough.
-There must have been an "actual legal relation between the killing and the crime . . . [such] that the killing can be said to have occurred as a part of the perpetration of the crime."
-By contrast, the revised statute, through use of the "in furtherance" phrase, requires that the accused's conduct that caused the death of another in some way facilitated the commission or attempted offense.
-Practically, this change in law may have little impact, as most cases in which the accused causes the death of another as "part of perpetration of the crime," he or she would also have been acting
+The current statute does not specify that the accused cause the death of another "in furtherance" of the underlying felony, and the DCCA has held that "[t]here is no requirement in the law . . . that the government prove the killing was done in furtherance of the felony in order to convict the actual killer of felony murder."87 However, while there is no "in furtherance" requirement under current law,88 the DCCA has held that "[m]ere temporal and locational coincidence"89 between the underlying felony and the death are not enough.
+There must have been an "actual legal relation between the killing and the crime . . . [such] that the killing can be said to have occurred as a part of the perpetration of the crime."90 By contrast, the revised statute, through use of the "in furtherance" phrase, requires that the accused's conduct that caused the death of another in some way facilitated the commission or attempted commission of the offense, including avoiding apprehension or detection of the offense or attempted offense.91 disabling injury, or by recklessly causing a permanent disabling injury under circumstances manifesting extreme indifference.
+If a defendant causes death while committing mayhem, the defendant would also have either intentionally caused a serious bodily injury, or recklessly caused the death of another under circumstances manifesting extreme indifference to human life, either of which culpable mental states would satisfy the requirement for second degree murder per paragraph (b)(2).